AgusSalvidio/music-center/docs/how-to/how-to-load-on-local-machine.md

 ## Firebase Configuration

-### To use Firebase in this application, you must follow the following steps:
+### To use Firebase in this application, you must follow these steps:

 1. Create an account on Firebase and create a new project.
 2. In the *Authentication* section of Firebase, enable the email and password authentication.